apache/parquet-site/content/en/blog/features/alp_encoding.md

 ### ALP Performance

-As shown in the charts below, users can expect ALP to be `10x` faster to decode than `zstd` and thousands of times faster to retrieve individual values, with similar compression ratios and compression speed.
+Parquet applies an encoding first, then an optional compression codec as a separate step.
+The charts below compare the `PLAIN` and [`BYTE_STREAM_SPLIT`] encodings followed by `ZSTD` compression and the `ALP` encoding with no additional compression.
+Users can expect ALP to decode `10x` faster and retrieve individual values thousands of times faster, with a slightly lower compression ratio and slightly faster compression.

 The code and instructions to reproduce these results and try ALP with your own Parquet datasets can be found in the [alp_benchmark](https://github.com/alamb/alp_benchmark) repository, with the Rust Parquet implementation included.